 GeneCards Summary for NUP188 Gene

 NUP188 (Nucleoporin 188) is a Protein Coding gene.
-Diseases associated with NUP188 include Congenital Heart Disease and Heart Disease.
-Among its related pathways are Transport of Mature Transcript to Cytoplasm and Regulation of Glucokinase by Glucokinase Regulatory Protein.
-GO annotations related to this gene include binding.
+Diseases associated with NUP188 include Heart Disease.
+Among its related pathways are Cell Cycle, Mitotic and Transport of the SLBP independent Mature mRNA.
+Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is ENSG00000251184.

 UniProtKB/Swiss-Prot for NUP188 Gene

 May function as a component of the nuclear pore complex (NPC).